How to Choose the Right Bail Bondsman

 Before beginning your search for a California bail bondsman you should understand what a bondsman is.
 Even though people use bail and bail bond interchangeably, they are not the same.
 The bail bondsman meaning and how a bail bondsman works aren’t very difficult to understand.

-Bail is the money the accused has to pay to get out of jail.
+Bail is the money the accused pays to get out of jail.
 The bond is the written agreement telling the defendant to appear in court.
-The bond is usually signed on the accused’s behalf by a bond agent because the bond agent is being paid by the defendant or family of the defendant to ensure that the defendant makes his or her court date.
+Also, a bond is usually signed on the accused’s behalf by a bond agent.
+In most cases, the bond agent is paid by the defendant, or family of the defendant, to ensure that the defendant makes their court date.

 There are plenty of bond agents in California.
-At Sharky & Stephen, we know that the unexpected can happen and that you will need a bond agent who is ready to act 24/7 to get you out of a tough bind.
-We want you to know what to look for when searching for the right bail bond agency for you and your loved ones.
+At Sharky & Stephen, we know that the unexpected can happen.
+The unexpected is what we prepare for, and our bond agents are ready to act to get you out of a tough bind.
+We want you to know what to look for when searching for the right bail bond agency.

 When searching for a bond agency, you want to research their reputation.
 You want a bond agent who has a reputation for doing good work.
 Best way to find a reputable bond agent is through defense attorneys.
 Bond agents who work with defense attorneys have a reputation for quality work.
 You may even be able to have your fee reduced to 8% through an attorney-referred agency.

 Before you embark on your search, ask yourself these questions?
 Do you need an agency that is available 24 hours to answer any questions you may have?
 Will you need an agent who will help you understand the process?
-If you’re looking for bail bonds in Los Angeles, Sharky & Stephen Bailbonds have the experience you need in a bond agency to handle your bond quickly and discreetly.
-And if you’re interested in how to become a bail bondsman, we can help put you on the right path, too.
+If you’re looking for bail bonds in Los Angeles, Sharky & Stephen have the experience you need in a bond agency to handle a bond quickly and discreetly.